ngtra14/Restaurant-Recommender-App/README.md

 The user interface is divided into two main sections: the left panel allows users to rate three restaurants based on three aspects—food, service, and time—using a 1 to 5 scale.

 After submitting their preferences, the system generates recommendations for three restaurants based on the user's sentiment and preferences.

+# Credit

+This is the team work done in my DVA course with collaboration from my teammates: Steve, Cuong and Jonathan.